es-progress/zephyr/docs/reference/modules.md

 ### apache

-The module is for the configuration of the [Apache web server](https://httpd.apache.org/){target=\_blank}.
+The module is for installation and the configuration of the [Apache web server](https://httpd.apache.org/){target=\_blank}.

 !!! note

-    This module does not install Apache.
-Use the `packages/apt` module to install it!

-    Also you need to run `system/certificate` module beforehand to generate self-signed SSL certificates, which will be used by Apache.
+    You need to run `system/certificate` module beforehand to generate self-signed SSL certificates, which will be used by Apache.

 **Configuration**